CODE-OXYY/ENGLINK/README.md

 # ENGLINK
-ENGLINK is a low cost custom designed car engine scanning solution that utilizes CAN protocol to communicate with the engine control unit of a car, it displays real time car parameters like Engine RPM, Coolant Temperature, and Vehicle Speed and display them on an onboard 1.3 inch OLED display
+ENGLINK is a low cost custom designed car engine scanning solution that utilizes CAN protocol to communicate with the engine control unit of a car, it displays real time car parameters like Engine RPM, Coolant Temperature, and Vehicle Speed and display them on an onboard 1.3 inch OLED display.

 ![Cad model](Assets/9CadB.png)
 *Figure: The final 3D rendered vision of the ENGLINK pocket scanner.*